letdatado/Scraper---GM/README.md

 - Encoding issues on Windows: use the UTF-8 commands above.

-- Duplicate rows across runs: delete google_maps_cafes.csv before re-running, or add your own cross-run dedupe.
+- Duplicate rows across runs: delete the existing csv before re-running, or add your own cross-run dedupe.

 ---